If you don’t know what to serve with tamales, here is a simple guide that can help you surprise your friends and family.

 Tamales are a traditional dish in Central and South America, but the tamales we are going to talk about today are Mexican tamales.

 The Mexican version of tamales refers to masa, specialized corn dough, wrapped in a corn husk, filled with meat and beans.
-Further, cooks use versatile tamale steamers for the required texture.
+Further, cooks use top-notch and versatile tamale steamers for the required texture.

 The filing is where you can get creative, and use chicken, beef, pork, cheese, or vegetables and make your vegan tamales.